Debitsuccess/debitsuccess-api/docs/Introduction/2-Authentication.md

 ### Prerequisites
-Ensure that you have yourclient_id andclient secret provided by our Debitsuccess team handy.
+Ensure that you have your `client_id` and `client secret` provided by our Debitsuccess team handy.
 You may request credentials by contacting our [account management team](https://www.debitsuccess.co.nz/).
-This client ID is unique to your application.
+This `client ID` is unique to your application.

 To check whether the identity server is up and running navigate to the configuration endpoint.